 More disputes surfacing for legal assistance

 The tele-law provides virtual assistance guided by the Para-legal Volunteers as a first contact for the applicant pursuing justice.
 This is quite convincing; and is expected to drive the villagers towards the right channel where they can get effective legal help.
 Since, most PLV are supposably women, more cases or domestic violence or crimes against women are expected to surface.
 The victims, mostly women in these cases will find a comfortable medium to communicate their problems through these female PLVs.

 PeopleLink’s contribution towards Tele-Law deployment

-PeopleLink has been contributing towards the overall deployment of Tele-law through its futuristic video conferencing solutions for the judiciary.
-One of PeopleLink’s virtual collaborative solutions designed for Judicial and Government sector is the vMulakat, which allows virtual visitations and can assist in providing legal help, conduct virtual trails, organize virtual meetings of the inmates with their family, providing Telemedical help to the inmates, registering and redressal of grievance and much more.
-This innovative platform was employed by JAP-IT (Jharkhand Agency for Promotion of Information Technology) to e-connect the prisons with the Common Service Centers (CSC) to virtually associate the inmates with their families.
+PeopleLink has been contributing towards the overall deployment of Tele-law through its futuristic video conferencing solutions for judiciary.
+One of PeopleLink’s virtual collaborative solutions designed for Judicial and Government sector is the vMulakat, which allows virtual visitations and can assist in providing legal help, conduct virtual trails, organize virtual meetings of the inmates with their family, providing Telemedical help to the inmates, registering and redressal of grievance and many more.
+This innovative platform was employed by JAP-IT (Jharkhand Agency of Promotion of Information Technology) to e-connect the prisons with the Common Service Centers (CSC) to virtually associate the inmates with their families.